History of Latin America: Cold War era (1945–1992)

-Deeply alarming for the U.S. were two revolutions that threaten, fed its dominance in the region.
+Deeply alarming for the U.S. were two revolutions that threatened its dominance in the region.
 The Guatemalan Revolution (1944–54) saw the replacement of a U.S.-backed regime of Jorge Ubico in 1945 followed by elections.
 Reformist Juan José Arévalo (1945–51) was elected and began instituting populist reforms.
 Reforms included land laws that threatened the interests of large foreign-owned enterprises, a social security law, workmen's compensation, laws allowing labor to organize and strike, and universal suffrage except for illiterate women.
 His government established diplomatic ties with the Soviet Union in April 1945, when the Soviet Union and the U.S. were allied against the Axis powers.
 Communists entered leadership positions in the labor movement.
 At the end of his term, his hand-picked successor, the populist and nationalist Jacobo Arbenz, was elected.
 Arbenz proposed placing capital in the hands of Guatemalans, building new infrastructure, and significant land reform via Decree 900.
 With what the U.S. considered the prospect of even more radical changes in Guatemala, it backed a coup against Arbenz in 1954, overthrowing him.
 Argentine Che Guevara was in Guatemala during the Arbenz presidency; the coup ousting Arbenz was instructive for him and for Latin American nations seeking significant structural change.
 In 1954 the U.S. Central Intelligence Agency aided successful military coup against Arbenz.